 The Nunnery in Chichen Itza has its front to the north and consists of three buildings: Las Monjas (The Nuns), the East and Southeast wings, which correspond to several building periods overlapping.

 It has three floors in which the Mayan-Toltec style and the Puuc are combined.
-On the second floor, there are long inscriptions on the lintels and it is richly decorated with mural painting and stone mosaics of late Puuc style.
-The constructions are known as the Annex and the Church are part of this complex.
+On the second floor, there are long inscriptions on the lintels and it is richly decorated with mural paintings and stone mosaics of the late Puuc style.
+The constructions are known as the Annex and the Church is part of this complex.

 The Original Temple of The Nunnery in Chichen Itza

 This original temple was an independent construction; but later enlarged, reaching 50 m long by 23 wide, for which part of the eastern wing was covered, giving the impression that this building is placed inside the bigger one.